inventory management

 Your traceability documentation can take many different forms, from physical paperwork to digital records, but it is essential that every piece of material can be traced back to its source.

 If this sounds daunting, you aren’t alone.
-We’ll take you through the steps to identify your processes and the data you’ll need to start collecting in order to implement your own traceability system.
+We’ll take you through the steps to identify your processes and the data you’ll need to start collecting to build your own traceability system.

 Let’s begin with a high level view of things.